digitalbazaar/bedrock-native-app/README.md

 export NATIVE_APP_NAME="my-mobile-app"
 ```

-The env variables can be stored in this repo in a file named `native-app-config.sh`.
+The env variables should be stored in this repo in a file named `native-app-config.sh`.

 Once those variables are set run this:
 ```
-npm run set-app-manifests
+npm run create-app
 ```

 ### Bedrock / Server for Deep Links